Skip to content

 The 'with' Statement — Why Every Production File Open Uses It

-Here's a scenario that breaks real applications: your code opens a file, starts processing its contents, and then raises an unexpected exception halfway through.
-If you opened the file with a plain open() call and relied on a manual file.close() at the bottom of your function, that close() never runs.
-The file handle stays open, the OS-level lock stays locked, and depending on your OS and how long the program runs, you can exhaust the system's limit on open file descriptors.
+Here is a scenario that breaks real applications: your code opens a file, starts processing its contents, and then raises an unexpected exception halfway through — maybe a network timeout, maybe a malformed record, maybe a KeyError on a dictionary lookup.
+If you opened the file with a plain open() call and relied on a manual file.close() at the end of the function, that close() never runs.
+The file handle stays open, the OS-level resource stays allocated, and the process accumulates open file descriptors with every subsequent error.

-The 'with' statement solves this with a pattern called a context manager.
-The moment the 'with' block exits — whether normally or because an exception was raised — Python automatically calls the file's __exit__ method, which closes the file handle.
-You get guaranteed cleanup with zero extra code.
+The 'with' statement solves this with the context manager protocol.
+When you enter a 'with' block, Python calls the object's __enter__ method.
+When the block exits — regardless of whether it exits normally, through a return statement, or because an exception was raised — Python calls the object's __exit__ method, which closes the file handle.
+Guaranteed.
+Every time.

 config_path = "server_config.txt"